CEO, Atrium Health Wake Forest Baptist

 Dean, Wake Forest University School of Medicine

 “Why I am passionate about women in academic medicine?

 I look at how things are accomplished in the best way by using a mosaic—people of different ages, genders, backgrounds, ethnicities, and specialties.
 Women make up at least half of the new doctors we are training; therefore, encouraging many women to go into academic medicine is critical in order to get the best involved.”

-She has published more than 250 manuscripts, abstracts, and book chapters.
-Dr. Freischlag has received numerous teaching awards and an achievement award from the Department of Veterans Affairs, and was elected to the National Academy of Medicine in 2015.
-She was selected to the 2017-2018 Best Doctors in America.
-She was named a Triad Power Player and Most Admired CEO in 2018 and by the Triad Business Journal.
-In addition to serving in various national and international leadership roles, she has mentored students, residents, and young faculty and is a frequent speaker on topics ranging from her expertise in vascular diseases, teamwork and patient safety, leadership, and work-life balance, to women succeeding in health professions.
-Dr. Freischlag has dedicated her career to serving as a role model for her students, a respected colleague across health professions, a strong community leader, and a national voice for improving health and health care.
+In addition to serving in various national and international leadership roles, she has mentored students, residents and young faculty and is a frequent speaker on topics, including expertise in vascular diseases, teamwork, patient safety, leadership, work-life balance and women succeeding in health professions.
+Dr. Freischlag has dedicated her career to serving as a role model for her students and is a respected colleague across health professions, a strong community leader and a national voice for improving health and health care.